antmicro/rowhammer-tester/docs/source/data_center_rdimm_ddr4_tester.md

 The following instructions explain how to set up the board.

+For FPGA gateware documentation for this board, refer to the [Gateware Documentation chapter](build/ddr4_datacenter_test_board/documentation/index.rst).

 ## IO map
 A map of on-board connectors, status LEDs, control buttons and I/O interfaces is provided in {numref}`data-center-rdimm-ddr4-tester-interface-map` below.